Hazem-Mohamed200/CLI-chatGPT/README.md

 ## Configuration

 Once you have obtained the API key, navigate to the ```index.ts``` file and replace `your-api-key` with the API key obtained from OpenAI.
-This file will be automatically loaded by the application to authenticate API requests.

 ## Usage